 20th arrondissement :

-A lunch in Bali for an exotic getaway at the Djakarta Bali restaurant
+An exotic escape in Bali: dinner at the Djakarta Bali restaurant

-Sponsored - Djakarta Bali is the place to go for a culinary trip to Indonesia, offering delicious dishes prepared in the purest tradition.
-For total immersion, on the first Friday evening of each month, a dancer in traditional dress transports you to Bali with her royal and warrior dances, then to the island of Java with more noble and slower dances.
+Sponsored - Djakarta Bali, Paris’s go-to Asian restaurant, is the must-visit destination for a culinary journey through Indonesia, a treasure offering delicious dishes prepared in pure tradition.
+For a total immersion, on the first Friday evening of each month, a dancer in traditional attire transports you to Bali with royal and warrior dances, then to the island of Java with dances that are more noble and slower.
 [Read more]

 Azteca, a trip to the heart of Mexico without leaving Paris